Thermoplastic Materials

 Amorphous thermoplastics are more conducive to thermoforming.
 They soften over a range of temperatures and have better bonding ability when combined with adhesives.

-Amorphous plastics often have better dimensional stability and impact resistance than semi-crystalline thermoplastics of a similar grade.
+Amorphous plastics often have better dimensional stability and impact resistance, when compared to semi-crystalline thermoplastics of a similar grade.
 However, stress makes amorphous plastics more prone to fatigue and cracking.

 SEMI-CRYSTALLINE THERMOPLASTICS: